What is Hymenotomy?

 - Refrain from vaginal sex.
 For at least two months after the procedure, the woman must refrain from vaginal sex.
 She is healing, and there should be no aggravation to this healing process.
 This can be difficult for some people, especially the man, and especially so if vaginal intercourse is the way the two are used to pleasing one another sexually.

-How is a Hymenotomy done?
+How Is a Hymenotomy Done?

 Most hymenotomy procedures are done in a matter of hours.
-A women will be administered an anesthesia along with a local injection that will numb the vaginal opening.
+A woman will be administered anesthesia along with a local injection that will numb the vaginal opening.
 The doctor will then carefully cut away part or all of the webbing covering the vaginal opening, some women prefer part of the webbing to be left in place.
 This may be a matter of personal preference or for religious reasons.
 The wounds are then stitched with a fine absorbable suture.
 These sutures will dissolve on their own.

 Women usually experience a fairly fast recovery period.
 You must keep the area as clean and as dry as possible.
-Mild cramping and pain is common and Ibuprofen or other NSAIDs can be taken for the uterine cramping.
+Mild cramping and pain are common, and Ibuprofen or other NSAIDs can be taken for uterine cramping.
 Topical lidocaine jelly is recommended for the vaginal orifice.
 The patient is instructed to apply the jelly sparingly to the area a few minutes prior to urinating and as needed for soreness.
 Baths are ok and, in fact, may provide some soothing comfort and help keep the area clean.

 Make sure to schedule a postoperative office visit 1-2 weeks after your procedure.
 So that the doctor can check the area for signs of inflammation or infection and make sure you are healing properly.

 Hymenectomy Near Me: A Safe and Effective Procedure at Brooklyn Gyn Place